Barandis/kessel/src/docs/parsers/chain.md

                         // Expected 'a'
 ```

-Applies a parser to the input, passes its result to a function, and then applies the parser that function returns to the input.

-In the example, `chain` first applies `any`, which returns the next character of the input. `fn` then returns `char(c)`, where `c` is the result of the `any` application, and this parser is applied.
+In this example, `chain` first applies `any`, which returns the next character of the input. `fn` then returns `char(c)`, where `c` is the result of the `any` application, and this parser is applied.
 The upshot is that this example of `chain` succeeds if the next two characters are the same.

 In the case of `f`, `chain` fails fatally.
 This is because a character was consumed in `p`'s success, and if a character is consumed before failure, fatal failure is the result.
-There is another version of this parser ([`chainB`](chainb.md)) that will backtrack and fail non-fatally if the parser returned by `fn` fails non-fatally.

-`chain` is not used that often itself, but it provides the basis for numerous other parsers (parsers/including all of those in the "Chaining combinators" section of the [API summary](../api.md#table-5-chaining-combinators)).

 #### Parameters